Evan Bell's Journey To Penn State Hockey Debut Anything But Straightforward

 Head coach Guy Gadowsky didn’t hold back when he finally got the chance to utilize Evan Bell’s talents.

 Bell was instantly thrust into a big role, skating on a defensive pair with alternate captain Kevin Kerr at 5-on-5 while quarterbacking Penn State’s top power play unit.
-The Nittany Lions picked up a huge 4-2 win on Friday night before settling for a split one night later.
+The Nittany Lions picked up a huge 4-2 win Friday night before settling for a split on the series.

 Before his debut, however, Bell spent the fall semester of this school year in Happy Valley.
 Cam Davidson, the Nittany Lions’ strength and conditioning coach, put Bell on a six-day-a-week workout program, and Bell responded with an excellent semester.